griddbnet/Documentation/docs/gettingstarted/using-apt.md

 ## Install with Apt-Get

-Alternatively you can install GridDB using YUM.
+Alternatively you can install GridDB using Apt.

 First create the Apt Repo File: